tmtxt/tmtxt.github.com/_drafts/2021-09-03-clean-architecture-with-csharp-net-core-and-mediatr-part-4.md

 }
 ```

-Done, everything is applied automatically!
+Done, everything is applied automagically!

 # Limitations

-The biggest disadvantage I can see with MediatR is the lack of circular-dependencies protection.
+The biggest disadvantage I have with MediatR is the lack of circular-dependencies protection.
 The
 easiest workaround is to structure your application following a multiple level design, where each
 Handler can only activate the Handlers in the lower level.
+This is achieved by coding convention and
+code reviewing.

 ![Multi Level](/files/2021-07-13-clean-architecture/multi-level.png)